 It is a violation of this policy to knowingly report false allegations of sexual harassment.
 Persons found to knowingly report or corroborate false allegations will be subject to appropriate discipline.

 The superintendent will develop and implement formal and informal procedures for receiving, investigating and resolving complaints or reports of sexual harassment.
 The procedures will include reasonable and prompt time lines and delineate staff responsibilities under this policy.
-All staff are responsible for receiving informal complaints and reports of sexual harassment and informing the Civil Rights Compliance Officer of the complaint or report for investigation and resolution.
+All staff are responsible for receiving informal complaints and reports of sexual harassment and informing the Chief Talent Officer of the complaint or report for investigation and resolution.
 All staff are also responsible for directing complainants to the formal complaint process.

 Notice and Training

 The superintendent will develop procedures to provide information and education to district staff, parents and volunteers regarding this policy and the recognition and prevention of sexual harassment.
 At a minimum, sexual harassment recognition and prevention and the elements of this policy will be included in staff and volunteer orientation.
-This policy and the procedure, which includes the complaint process, shall be posted in each district building in a place available to staff, parents, volunteers and visitors.
-The policy and procedure will be reproduced in each staff, volunteer and parent handbook if those handbooks are exist or are created, and will identify the compliance officer.
+This policy and procedure, which includes the complaint process, shall be posted in each district building in a place available to staff, parents, volunteers and visitors.
+This policy and procedure will be reproduced in each staff, volunteer and parent handbook if those handbooks exist or are created, and will identify the Chief Talent Officer as the point of contact for complaints.

 The superintendent or designee will make an annual report to the board reviewing the use and efficacy of this policy and related procedures.
 Recommendations for changes to this policy, if applicable, will be included in the report.
 The superintendent is encouraged to involve staff, students, volunteers and parents in the review process.